-Additionally, St. David's has identified the need to invest in two areas internally identified as Critical Infrastructure and Innovation.
+Additionally, SDF has identified the need to invest in two areas internally identified as Critical Infrastructure and Innovation.
 Critical Infrastructure refers to the continued support of long-standing non-profit partners that play a pivotal role in our community.
 While all supported partners serve the populations identified in the CHNA, they may provide a service that falls outside our organization's specific strategic plan.
-However, because of the role they serve, they remain mission-critical and a substantial reduction in funding would be detrimental to the health of the community.
+However, they remain mission-critical and a substantial reduction in funding would be detrimental to the health of the community.
 Investments in Innovation recognizes that to be successful, we must allow for new and emergent strategies that grow from partnering with the community.
-Again, these investments will still address the needs of the populations above, but are often cross-cutting, do not fit neatly into one category, and have multiple benefits.